Karnataka govt failed garment factory workers, says study

-The government's failure to protect labour rights and enforce existing provisions left more than 1,000 workers from a garment factory which was shut down illegally with thousands of employees forced to resign, an independent study has found.
+The Karnataka government's failure to protect labour rights and enforce existing provisions left more than 1000 workers from a garment factory which was shut down illegally with thousands of employees forced to resign, an independent study has found.

 In May, the company decided to shut down without giving prior notification employees as mandated by the Industrial Disputes Act.
 Over the course of the next two months, the company decided to break the Garment and Textile Workers Union (GATWU) and also tried to prevent them from protesting on the premises of factory by filing an injunction.